 The more dads or male carers get into school, the more likely they are to consider a career in primary education as a viable option.
 The TDA promote what they call Career Exploration where individual schools make themselves available for people who are interested in a career in education to visit and have a taster of life in schools.
 Maybe your school could join this scheme.

-Local men in primary schools forum: to overcome the isolation that some men can feel organise occasional informal meetings where men can discuss their work and share ideas about teaching.
+Local men in primary schools forum: to overcome the isolation that some men can feel organize occasional informal meetings where men can discuss their work and share ideas about teaching.
 Hold these in a different school each time so that it becomes a real opportunity to share good practice.

-Organise social events: this and the previous suggestion are really about keeping men in schools once they have started.
+Organize social events: this and the previous suggestion are really about keeping men in schools once they have started.
 In secondary schools male teachers have more access to a male-based social life if they choose.
 In primary schools this is less available.
 Occasional social events for men, particularly young men early in their careers and new to an area, may just be what it takes to keep them in teaching.
 People giving up teaching is just as big a problem as recruitment to initial teacher training.

 Staff room gender speak: if men on the staff are hugely out-numbered by women, be aware of discussions that take place during breaks.
 Sometimes a man can feel excluded from certain subjects of conversation.